 - Self-awareness or emotional intelligence

-- A good grasp on healthy coping mechanisms or emotional regulation
+- A good grasp of healthy coping mechanisms or emotional regulation

 An addict, for example, may be predisposed to an addiction and face stress in their marriage and career.
 With the help of an AA or NA group, they may be able to face those stressors and overcome them without relapsing.

 What Does This Mean?

 The Diathesis-Stress Model can be used to assess anyone’s risk.
 But if you take away one lesson about this model, it’s that stress is dangerous.
-Stress can be hard to avoid, like during a global pandemic or during a tragedy that is out of your control.
-But if you notice that more stress is coming into your life, it’s especially important to assess what protective factors are present.
+Stress can be hard to avoid, like during a global pandemic or a tragedy out of your control.
+But if you notice that more stress is coming into your life, assessing what protective factors are present is especially important.
 Do you have positive relationships that can help you through a stressful time?
-Are your diet and daily routine contributing to stress, or protecting you from it?
+Do your diet and daily routine contribute to stress or protect you from it?
 The more protective factors in your life, the more confident you can be in your health and minimize risks.